ppetrovtv/pine_script_docs/source/essential/Extended_and_regular_sessions.rst

     cc = security("BATS:AAPL", timeframe.period, close, true)
     plot(cc, style=plot.style_linebr)

-If you want to request the same session information that is set for the chart's main symbol, omit the third argument; it is optional.
+If you want to request the same session information used for the chart's main symbol, omit the third argument; it is optional.
 Or, if you want your code to explicitly declare your intention, use the ``syminfo.session`` built-in variable as the third argument to ``tickerid`` function, as it